hurielreichel/4D-platform-frontend/src/batch-las-uv3/README.md

 # Overview

-This is writing uv3 files out of LiDAR data (.las), so they can be injected into the eratosthene platform.
+This is writing uv3 files out of LiDAR data (.las), so they can be injected into the eratosthene platform, just like the [LAS to UV3](src/las-to-uv3) toolkit, although this is meant to btach process the procedure.
+This is meant for the occasion which you may have plenty of las files in a folder and wanted to obtain one unique uv3 file to visualise in the platform.
+This time, in terms of perability, the only difference is that the input argument will be a directory path and not a file one.
 There are many options available on how to manage and visualise your LiDAR datasets.
 The most basic form is writing RGB values based on given **RGB**, if they're already available.
 Some LiDAR data could have been coloured already, by some other tool, and therefore, you can use these RGB values to colour the LiDAR file in the eratosthene platform.
 Another option is to create RGB values based on file's **heights** (Z values), which is this code's default. **Intensity** is also a colouring possibility, which stands for the recorded return strength of the laser beam.
 This may be tricky, because its values are not scalable sometimes and, therefore, some alterations might be needed in the raw code.
 A very interesting aspect about intensity is that it augments the model interpretability, this way allowing for a strong differentiation of captured objects.
 The last option is colouring the UV3 file based on the raw **classification** given to points.
 This can also be altered for better results.

 ## las-to-uv3